 More resin art supplies?
 Of course, you can add shine and depth to your resin works of art with glitter, decorative stones and crystals.
 For example you can pour beautiful resin geodes.

-The glitter additive from V1rtus is very well suited for use with resin and is available in many different colours.
-This glitter powder is colourfast and does not fade.
-View on Amazon
+- The glitter additive from V1rtus is very well suited for use with resin and is available in many different colors

-In resin art it is very popular to cast molds, for example coasters for glasses.
+In resin art, it is very popular to cast molds, for example, coasters for glasses.
 There are special silicone molds on the market for this purpose.
 After curing, the piece can easily be detached from the silicone mold.
-In addition to Petri Dishes as glass coasters, you can cast jewellery yourself or any other form.
+In addition to Petri Dishes as glass coasters, you can cast jewelry yourself or any other form.

 You should work with resin in a room that is as well ventilated as possible.
 If this is not possible, we recommend a respirator for your health.
 You should also always pay attention to wearing high-quality nitrile gloves, as contact with liquid epoxy can trigger allergic reactions.

-What else is there to know about the Resin Art?
+What else is there to know about Resin Art?

 Every beginning is difficult.
 We have compiled all the information for your first steps with the Resin Epoxy Art technique in a separate article.
 You already have some experience and would like to do something special?
 Then check our Beach Art tutorial.
 If you want to calculate the amount of resin you need for your pouring, we can help you out: With our Resin Epoxy Calculator the calculation of the required amount of resin is now very easy